DerwenAI/kglab/docs/ref.md

 ```python
 load_rdf(path, format="ttl", base=None, **args)
 ```
-A wrapper for [`rdflib.Graph.parse()`](https://rdflib.readthedocs.io/en/stable/apidocs/rdflib.html#rdflib.graph.Graph.parse) which parses an RDF graph from the `path` source.
+Wrapper for [`rdflib.Graph.parse()`](https://rdflib.readthedocs.io/en/stable/apidocs/rdflib.html#rdflib.graph.Graph.parse) which parses an RDF graph from the `path` source.
 This traps some edge cases for the several source-ish parameters in RDFlib which had been overloaded.

-Note: this adds triples/quads to an RDF graph, it does not overwrite the existing RDF graph.
+Note: this adds relations to an RDF graph, it does not overwrite the existing RDF graph.

   * `path` : `typing.Union[str, pathlib.Path, urlpath.URL, typing.IO]`
 must be a file name (str) or a path object (not a URL) to a local file reference; or a [*readable, file-like object*](https://docs.python.org/3/glossary.html#term-file-object)